CEKlopfenstein/p5.js-Random-2D-Height-Map/README.md

     - [Part 2](https://youtu.be/EaZxUCWAjb0)
     - [Part 3](https://youtu.be/jwRT4PCT6RU)
   - Also used quite a few of his videos on P5.js in general and using WebGL

+## Use of Code
+I honestly don't really care if you use this code.
+But if you do and make it public atleast give credit where credit is due.
+I can not promise that this code will run bug free.
+Nor will I ever claim this Repo will be bug free.
+This is really just a hobby project.